time-less-ness/timeless-imgview/README.md

 Some ways you might want to invoke this:

 ```
-# view all images in imageDir/
+# view all images in current directory (but not subdirectories)
-timeless_imgview.py imageDir/
+timeless_imgview.py .

-# view all images in all subdirectories
+# view all images in all subdirectories (but not current directory)
 timeless_imgview.py */

+# view all images in /path/to/imageDir/
+timeless_imgview.py /path/to/imageDir/

 # view only JPGs in all subdirectories
 timeless_imgview.py */*.jpg